WKOO: Surge 100

-On August 31, 2016, after playing This Is How It Goes by Haley, WEGG and WSTK went to dead air.
-After a few minutes, WEGG ran an EAS test, and resumed operation.
+On August 31, 2016, after playing “This Is How It Goes” by Haley, WEGG, and WSTK went to dead air.
+After a few minutes, WEGG ran an EAS test and resumed operation.
 WSTK continued broadcasting dead air until the transmitter was shut off sometime later.
 The next day WEGG relaunched with a Dance Hits format, with music programmed by Ken Santarelli, owner of Surge Media.
-The focus of WEGG became more about its presence as an internet radio station rather than a community focused radio station, as Duplin County had showed little interest in the community programming.
+The focus of WEGG became more on its presence as an internet radio station rather than a community-focused radio station, as Duplin County had shown little interest in community programming.

 On October 30, 2016, WEGG began simulcasting its programming in the overnight hours on KCXL/1140 AM & 102.9 FM in Kansas City, Missouri.
 Shortly after, Ken Santarelli left Duplin County to build Surge's presence in Kansas City.

-On January 10, 2017 at 11:59 p.m., Surge Radio ceased broadcasting on WEGG with the final song, So This Is Goodbye (Pink Ganter Remix) by William Fitzsimmons.
-Immediately afterward, WEGG began stunting airing a loop of the Data & Picard song by Pogo with a message, in Ken Santarelli's voice, saying "This is WEGG and W263BE Rose Hill.
+On January 10, 2017, at 11:59 p.m., Surge Radio ceased broadcasting on WEGG with the final song, “So This Is Goodbye” (Pink Ganter Remix) by William Fitzsimmons.
+Immediately afterward, WEGG began stunting airing a loop of the song “Data & Picard” by Pogo with a message, in Ken Santarelli's voice, saying "This is WEGG and W263BE Rose Hill.
 If you're looking for Surge Radio, you'll need to hike it on over to surge radio dot org..." followed by a statement that changes between each song stating that a different format was coming on Monday morning at 7:15, leaving no definitive answer about what the new format would be.
-Some of the statements made references to radio brands that previously existed in Duplin County (i.e. "WTRQ returns to Duplin County airwaves monday morning..." or "There's going to be a lot more Power in Duplin County monday morning...") while others made references to radio brands currently in existence in the nearby Jacksonville/New Bern/Greenville market (i.e. "Duplin County will get to know Bob..." or "Duplin County will be kissed"), and yet others simply stated a specific format was coming (i.e. "There's a whole new country coming to Duplin County..." or "This just in, the news comes to Duplin County...").
+Some of the statements made references to radio brands that previously existed in Duplin County (i.e. "WTRQ returns to Duplin County airwaves Monday morning..." or "There's going to be a lot more Power in Duplin County Monday morning...") while others made references to radio brands currently in existence in the nearby Jacksonville/New Bern/Greenville market (i.e. "Duplin County will get to know Bob..." or "Duplin County will be kissed"), and yet others simply stated a specific format was coming (i.e. "There's a whole new country coming to Duplin County..." or "This just in, the news comes to Duplin County...").

-Surge Radio continued to broadcast part-time on KCXL in Kansas City until July 2017, and continued streaming online as an internet radio station until November 2020.
+Surge Radio continued to broadcast part-time on KCXL in Kansas City until July 2017 and continued streaming online as an internet radio station until November 2020.